aravindprakash9/Drone-obstracle-avoidance-using-immitation-learning/README.md

 - [License](#license)

 ## Overview
-The goal of this project is to implement a drone navigation system that uses imitation learning to learn obstacle avoidance behavior from expert demonstrations.
+The goal of this project is to implement a drone navigation system that uses imitation learning to learn obstacle avoidance behavior from expert demonstrations through image inputs.
 Imitation learning enables the drone to mimic decisions made by a human or a pre-trained model, allowing efficient navigation through complex environments.
+This project is implemented in ROS 1 noetic along with gazebo.
+The drone model is taken from hector_quardrotor and it is used for this simulation purposes.
+Training is done using a alexnet based model with tensorflow implementation.

 ![visualization](demo/imitation_learning.gif)

-## Features
-- Training with imitation learning to avoid obstacles.
-- Modular implementation for extensibility and integration.
-- Visualization of drone navigation paths.
-- Configurable training parameters for experimentation.

 ## Installation
 Clone the repository: